 - Contracts: Formed between renter and host, contracts determine how much data is being stored, for how long, and at what price.
 These are automatically tracked and completed by the software and blockchain.

-- Siacoin: The utility token that powers Sia.
+- Siacoins: The utility tokens that power Sia.

 - Siafunds: A secondary, revenue-sharing token on the network that grants the holder a portion of Siacoin for every completed contract.

 When a file gets uploaded to Sia, it gets split up, encrypted, and sent all over the world.
 Renters upload files, hosts store those files, and everything is automated.
 Once you upload your files, the network ensures that they're always accessible to you by copying them multiple times.
 And they're never accessible to hosts, because they only receive pieces of whole files that are already encrypted.